alexlafalce/exploring-odoo/README.md

 # Nuido Branch
 This branch is specific for Nuido related modules.

+> [!NOTE]
+> This branch requires you to be comfortable with Odoo frameworks such ash the ORM, OWL, Qweb, etc. You don't need to be an expert, but you still need to understand the basics.
+>
+> In other words, this branch is not for total beginners.
+Although the codes are still beginner friendly, i.e., no advanced techniques, the concepts presented in this branch can be overwhelming and confusing for a total beginner.

 > [!CAUTION]
 > Everything in this repo is purely experimental and for educational purpose use only.
 >